ttyen/OLED-SSD1306/README.md

 A library for interfacing the SSD1306 OLED display with the BeagleBone Black.
 Based off of [py-gaugette](https://github.com/guyc/py-gaugette) by Guy Carpenter.
+With modified sample code by Charles A. Hamilton

 Prerequisites
 =============